box-community/box-python-gen-workshop/workshops/sign/sign.md

 ![Alt text](img/sign-multi-steps-student.png)

 Finally the legal department receives a copy of the signed document.
-Note that the legal department must be a Box user.
+Note that the legal department must be a Box user to get the notification.

 ## Extra Credit